 ● Monitor alerts through the user interface.
 Provide access for consumption by other northbound systems, such as Security Incident and Event Management (SIEM).

-Cisco Tetration application segmentation allows network administrators to implement a secure, zero-trust model using an auto generated application-whitelist policy.
+Cisco Tetration microsegmentation allows network administrators to implement a secure, zero-trust model using an autogenerated application-allowlistpolicy.
 It normalizes this policy based on the priority and hierarchy before enforcing it.
 When policy enforcement is enabled for an application, software sensors carry it out using native operating system capabilities such as ipsets and iptables, in the case of Linux servers, and the Windows advanced firewall, in the case of Microsoft Windows servers.
 This approach delivers a stateful and consistent segmentation across multicloud data centers at scale (Figure 3).
 It also allows you to minimize lateral movement in case of security incidents.

 In addition, in a virtualized environment, this mechanism helps ensure that segmentation policy moves with the workload, allowing increased application mobility without no need for an infrastructure-specific segmentation policy.
 As application dependencies and communication patterns evolve, Tetration helps ensure that the policy is updated automatically.

 Cisco Tetration collects and baselines the process details running on each of the servers, including process ID, process parameters, the associated user, process start time, and process hash (signature) information.
 It provides a tree view snapshot of all the processes running on a server (Figure 4).
 Users can search for servers running specific processes or for process hash information.
-Cisco Tetration also has algorithms available to track behavior pattern changes and match those to malware behavior patterns, such as a privilege escalation followed by a shell code execution.
+Cisco Tetration also has algorithms available based on MITRE techniques and tactics to track behavior pattern changes and match those to malware behavior patterns.
 Cisco Tetration raises security events for such behavior deviations.
 Security operations teams can customize those events, their severity, and associated actions using simple-to-define rules.
 In this way, security operations can quickly identify indicators of compromise and take remediation steps to minimize the impact.

 The Cisco Tetration platform discovers the installed software packages, package version, patch level, etc. The platform includes 19 years’ worth of Common Vulnerability and Exposures(CVE) database.
 Using this information, Tetration checks whether any of the software packages have known information-security vulnerabilities listed in the Common Vulnerabilities and Exposures (CVE) database.
 When such a vulnerability is detected, complete details—including the severity and impact score—are included (Figure 5), and all the servers with the same version of the package installed for patching and planning purposes can quickly be identified.
 Security operations can predefine policies with specific actions, such as quarantining a host when servers have packages with certain vulnerabilities.
 This capability can be used to identify a broad set of identified vulnerabilities, including high-impact threats such as Specter and Meltdown.